-Its a little unclear.
+It’s a little unclear how much daily vitamin K2 we need.
 The NIH guidelines only refer to Vitamin K and don’t break out their guidelines to Vitamin K1 and Vitamin K2.

 In fact, until about 2005 or 2006, we really didn’t differentiate between Vitamin K1 and K2 and simply referred to all these chemicals as “Vitamin K.”

-The NIH guidelines say that adult men have the highest recommend amounts of Vitamin K, followed by adult women.
+The NIH guidelines say that adult men have the highest recommended amounts of Vitamin K, followed by adult women.
 Surprisingly, the NIH doesn’t make a different daily recommended dose for pregnant women.